maxosprojects/open-dobot/README.md

 3. Planned - connect end effectors (mechanical gripper, vacuum gripper, laser, etc.)
 4. Planned - connect the accelerometers.
 This will enable firmware to read the current (initial or at any time at rest) arm configuration~~

-Firmware/fpga version 0.2.0 requires NO changes to hardware and is ready to replace original firmware by simply uploading it with dobot-tools.
+**dobot-firmware/fpga version 0.2.0 requires NO changes to hardware and is ready to replace original firmware by simply uploading it with dobot-tools https://github.com/maxosprojects/open-dobot/releases/tag/0.2.0**

 ###Firmware
 1. Design: